jelovirt/org.lwdita/README.md

 Markdown DITA for DITA-OT
 =========================

 DITA-OT Markdown plug-in contains

--   a custom parser for Markdown to allow using Markdown as a source document format,
+-   a custom parser for Markdown to allow using Markdown DITA as a source document format,
 -   and a transtype to generate Markdown from DITA source.

 The DITA Markdown files need to use a subset of Markdown constructs for